 To commit larceny is to steal items of value.
 The act of larceny is defined under Connecticut Penal Law as “intent to deprive another of property or to … wrongfully take, obtain or withhold such property from an owner.”

-It could be a shoplifting offense, embezzlement, or even theft of utilities like electricty or cable tv.
+It could be a shoplifting offense, embezzlement, or even theft of utilities like electricity or cable TV.

 Larceny penalties are based on the value of the items involved.